Jason Lovell · Austin, Texas

 What I read when I am not building, and where it shows up in the work.

 Most agentic-AI work needs help from outside the LLM stack.
-The list below is the current reading list, ordered roughly by how much it is shaping what I am shipping.
-Frontier-lab discourse first, applied threads after.
+The list below is the current reading list, ordered roughly by how much it is shaping what I am shipping: boundary evidence, release assurance, interpretability, world models, and practical deployment controls.

 Most agentic releases now exceed what one reviewer can verify by hand.
 AAC and DVAAC put the release decision into signed evidence and deterministic fixture checks.